Education Loan Takeover: Process, Benefits & Eligibility

 Apply Now

 Many borrowers now shift their loans to banks offering better terms.
 Yes, you can transfer your education loan from one bank to another if you find a better deal.
-This process is called an education loan takeover, and it helps students reduce their overall repayment burden.
+This process is called an education loan takeover (also referred to as a balance transfer), and it helps students reduce their overall repayment burden.
 In this blog, read what an education loan takeover is, how it helps, and the steps to transfer your education loan.

 Key Takeaways